 - Wash the knife by hand in soapy water after each use

 - Ensure the blade is fully dry after every wash

 - Store the knife in a dry place

 - Use the knife as it was designed, slicing back and forth in a sliding motion

 - Never use your bread knife for frozen foods, or hard fruits and vegetables, as this can dull the blade

 Q: Can I sharpen a bread knife?

-A: Bread knives can be sharpened, but the task is a lot more complex than other types knife, since each individual serration will need to be sharpened.
+A: Bread knives can be sharpened, but the task is a lot more complex than other types of the knife since each individual serration will need to be sharpened.

-You can do this yourself at home with a specially designed serrated knife sharpener, or take it to a professional.
+You can do this yourself at home with a specially designed sharpener for serrated knives, or take it to a professional.
 You should sharpen the knife roughly every six months.